ssaniva/cs594-spring-2015/assignments/homework03.md

 ### Grading Rubric

 Your team must have three slides for full credit; and the slides must address the task mentioned in the deliverable.

+* * *

+> Our team came up with an idea that using Rotten Tomatoes movie website api, then we calculate standard deviation of the user rating.
+If the individual user 's rating fell outside the range of the standard deviation, we filter out the user rating(we assume that user is bias) .
+This will allow us to get a more precise and accurate review?? is this good enough?? or we are going a wrong direction?

+It's fine.
+But I don't think that it's "enough"  -- your story should be be more than just a filter.

+> Can we use textblob library for sentiment analysis of tweets?

+Absolutely no problem.
+The point of the class is not to re-invent the wheel.